keithroger/algorithms/README.md

 - [ ] Dijkstra’s Algorithm
 - [ ] **Floyd Warshall Algorithm:** Finds the shortest path by comparing all edges.
 Can handle negative values.
 Checks for cycles.
+- [ ] **Bellman–Ford Algorithm:** Finds the shortest path for all edges.
+Checks for negative cycles.

 ## String
 - [ ]